 Kansas City voters OK $1 billion airport project

-KANSAS CITY, Mo.
-(AP) _ Voters in Kansas City, Missouri, have approved a $1 billion project to build a new privately financed airport in the city.
+KANSAS CITY, Mo. – Voters in Kansas City, Missouri, have approved a $1 billion project to build a new privately financed airport in the city.

 Tuesday’s vote followed years of debate on whether to demolish the current three horseshoe-shaped terminals at Kansas City International Airport and replace them with a single terminal.
 With most votes counted, the measure was winning by a 3-to-1 margin.